okp4/okp4-keycloak-theme/README.md

 -   The CI publishes the app docker image on DockerHub. `<org>/<repo>:main` for each **commit** on `main`, `<org>/<repo>:<feature-branch-name>` for each **pull-request** on `main` and when **releasing a new version**: `<org>/<repo>:latest` and `<org>/<repo>:X.Y.Z` [See on DockerHub](https://hub.docker.com/r/garronej/keycloakify-starter/tags?page=1&ordering=last_updated)
--   A [CHANGELOG.md](https://github.com/InseeFrLab/keycloakify-starter/blob/main/CHANGELOG.md) will be maintained for you using the commit messages between releases. _If you don't want a specific commit to appear in the changelog do something like. `git commit -am "yadi yada (changelog ignore)`._

 ![image](https://user-images.githubusercontent.com/6702424/149981027-a56dbd22-6b74-461b-be53-f460daa28700.png)